murtaza52/lein-mangoes/README.md

 ## Contributions

-This plugin is a very young library, and your comments, suggestions, ideas and pull requests will make a big difference !
+This plugin is a very young library, and your comments, suggestions, ideas, code reviews and pull requests will make a big difference !

 ## Credits